Author: Kellie Hayden

 In this article, we’ll discuss how to determine your pet’s ideal weight, as well as how to monitor your pet’s weight to ensure they remain happy and healthy.

 To start, work with your trusted veterinarian to determine your pet’s target weight.
 This is the magic number that your pet should weigh and will ideally remain throughout their adult life.
-Establishing a target weight can play an integral role in understanding what’s happening with your pet.
+Establishing a target weight can play an integral role in understanding what’s happening with your pet’s health.

-As a prey species, your little loved one is hard-wired to mask illness.
-In the wild, small mammals typically mask their illness to appear healthy in order to avoid looking like an easy meal for a predator.
-Even with our little friends safely indoors now, this instinct remains.
+Small animals typically are hard-wired to mask illness.
+In the wild, this helps small animals appear healthy and avoid looking like an easy meal for a predator.
+But even though our little friends are safely indoors, this instinct remains.
 As a result, monitoring their weight is an essential tool in your kit for maintaining your pet’s health.
-Monitoring weight can help you and your veterinarian assess whether your pet might not be getting enough exercise, if a diet change might be affecting them, or if they might be losing weight due to a hidden illness.

 For some help in finding your pet’s target weight, check out our body condition charts.
 These charts can give you a clear example of what it means for your pet to be over or underweight.